 Authorities have been trying to lessen the impact of severe pollution by encouraging the use of public transport and electric vehicles, staggering school and office timings, etc.

 How does odd-even rule work in Delhi?

-Non-transport four-wheeled vehicles with registration numbers ending with an odd digit (1, 3, 5, 7, 9) will not be allowed on the roads on ‘even’ days such as 2, 4, 6, 8, 12 and 14 and on.
+If the registration numbers end with an odd digit (i.e., 1, 3, 5, 7, 9), such vehicles will not be allowed on the roads on ‘even’ days such as 2, 4, 6, 8, 12 and 14 and on.
 Similarly, vehicles with registration numbers ending with an even digit (0, 2, 4, 6, 8) will not be allowed on the roads on ‘odd’ days such as 5, 7, 9, 11, 13 and 15.
-Two-wheelers and electric vehicles had been exempted from the restrictions, but not CNG-driven vehicles.
-Women-only vehicles with children aged up to 12 years and vehicles occupied by physically-disabled persons was also exempted.
-Twenty-nine categories of vehicles, including those of President, prime minister, emergency and enforcement vehicles, have been exempted.
-This was a temporary measure during peak pollution in Delhi.

-Is there public health emergency in Delhi?
+Is there a public health emergency in Delhi?

 The Supreme Court-mandated panel, on November 1, 2019, declared a public health emergency in the Delhi-NCR and banned construction activity for a specific period.